Jberg21/Team-Profile-Generator/README.md

 ## Challenges

-The overall project was ok but getting all the
+The overall project was ok but getting all the the